Alexander Glazunov: Conservatory

 In 1899, Glazunov became a professor at the Saint Petersburg Conservatory.
 In the wake of the 1905 Russian Revolution and firing, then re-hiring of Rimsky-Korsakov that year, Glazunov became its director.
 He remained so until the revolutionary events of 1917, which culminated on 7 November.
 His Piano Concerto No. 2 in B major, Op.
 100, which he conducted, was premiered at the first concert held in Petrograd after that date.
 After the end of World War I, he was instrumental in the reorganization of the Conservatory—this may, in fact, have been the main reason he waited so long to go into exile.
 During his tenure he worked tirelessly to improve the curriculum, raise the standards for students and staff, as well as defend the institute's dignity and autonomy.
 Among his achievements were an opera studio and a students' philharmonic orchestra.

 Glazunov showed paternal concern for the welfare of needy students, such as Dmitri Shostakovich and Nathan Milstein.
 He also personally examined hundreds of students at the end of each academic year, writing brief comments on each.

 While Glazunov's sobriety could be questioned, his prestige could not.
 Because of his reputation, the Conservatory received special status among institutions of higher learning in the aftermath of the October Revolution.
 Glazunov established a sound working relationship with the Bolshevik regime, especially with Anatoly Lunacharsky, the minister of education.
 Nevertheless, Glazunov's conservatism was attacked within the Conservatory.
-Increasingly, professors demanded more progressive methods, and students wanted greater rights.
+Increasingly, professors and students demanded methods aligned with communistic ideology.
 Glazunov saw these demands as both destructive and unjust.
 Tired of the Conservatory, he took advantage of the opportunity to go abroad in 1928 for the Schubert centenary celebrations in Vienna.
 He did not return.
 Maximilian Steinberg ran the Conservatory in his absence until Glazunov finally resigned in 1930.